kiali/demos/bookinfo-vms/README.md

 # Terraform GCP VM Workload Example

 This folder contains an example of a bookinfo istio deployment running on VMs in GCP.
-Its primary purpose is to demonstrate and test kiali features with VM workloads and not to be a reference for how to integrate VM workloads with Istio.
+Its primary purpose is to demonstrate and test kiali features with VM workloads.
+It is not meant to be a reference for how to integrate VM workloads with Istio.
 It will deploy the following:

 - GKE cluster
 - Istio within the cluster